Professor Laurence Kenney

 School of Health and Society

-Laurence has been awarded over £5 million in grant funding from EPSRC, NIHR and charities and published ~ 70 journal papers.
-Between 2008 and 2011 he acted as an Associate Editor of Prosthetics and Orthotics International and chaired the 2019 Trent International Prosthetics Symposium.
-He is a member of the EPSRC Peer Review College and chairs the Inspire Foundation National Scientific Committee.
-Laurence has supervised 15 PhD students (7 as lead supervisor), been involved in research contributing to the development of two new rehabilitation devices, and a spin-out company, Bet R Medical.
-He currently leads the £1.4 million EPSRC/NIHR funded project https://www.fit4purposeprosthetics.org/, with partners including UCL, Universities of Southampton and Portsmouth, University of Jordan and Makerere University in Uganda.
-He is school lead for REF impact and contributes to teaching in prosthetics and functional electrical stimulation.
+Laurence has been awarded grants from EPSRC, NIHR, EU, Innovate UK, charities and other organisations, and published ~ 80 journal papers.
+He is the Academic Director of the EPSRC Centre for Doctoral Training in Prosthetics and Orthotics and a co-investigator on the EPSRC TIDAL Network.
+Between 2008 and 2011 he was an Associate Editor for Prosthetics and Orthotics International.
+Laurence co-chaired the 2019 Trent International Prosthetics Symposium.
+He is a member of the EPSRC Peer Review College and past Chair of the Inspire Foundation National Scientific Committee.
+Laurence has supervised 16 PhD students (8 as lead supervisor), been involved in research contributing to the development of two new rehabilitation devices, and a spin-out company, Bet R Medical.
+His work has also contributed to patented designs.

 Areas of research